 After we got so much rain last week, I thought that a great hike would be to try to find the falls again.

 What worried me was I wondered if we received too much rain.
 The way I planned to hike had two large creek crossings, on on Falling Water Creek and another on Richland Creek.

 So I asked fellow blogger Brent of Exploring Northwest Arkansas, and he advised against making the creek crossings.

 Fuzzy Butt Falls

 I decided to explore the same area but hike to a different waterfall, Fuzzy Butt Falls (and yup, that its name).

 Fuzzy Butt Falls is in a small slot canyon and on a tributary of Falling Water Creek.
 I actually was glad that I couldn’t make the waterfall hike to Twin Falls because with the amount of rain we had Fuzzy Butt Falls has a really nice flow, which I normally overlook by chasing the bigger falls.

-The trail to get to get to Fuzzy Butt Falls is only a mile one way.
+The trail to get to Fuzzy Butt Falls is only a mile one way.
 And although it’s in a really remote area the trailhead is pretty easy to find.

-It’s fairly easy hike.
+It’s a fairly easy hike.
 However going after all the rain I had to slog through a trail that had become a creek.
 And not quite at the halfway point I had to cross a small creek, which also has a nice cascade.
-But because of the rainfall the water was up to my mid calf and I had to take off my boots to cross.
+But because of the rainfall, the water was up to my mid-calf and I had to take off my boots to cross.